pbinkley/microcopying_1940/index.markdown

 <p>It seems to me that a certain proportion of the
-activity of the Continuation Committee could very logically be devoted directly to educational work and to the incorporation of microphotography in the courses, let us say, of research <span style="page" id="page247">[p.247]</span> training which are offered to graduate students.
+activity of the Continuation Committee could very logically be devoted directly to educational work and to the incorporation of microphotography in the courses, let us say, of research <span class="page" id="page247">[p.247]</span> training which are offered to graduate students.
 They generally receive some instruction in bibliography, in the other "ographies," and in the use of the library.
 They should receive, too, precise instruction on the use of microphotography in scholarship.</p>